Borqs Technologies, Inc. (NASDAQ:BRQS) Short Interest Up 74.3% in November

-Borqs Technologies, Inc. (NASDAQ:BRQS) was the target of a large growth in short interest in November.
-As of November 30th, there was short interest totalling 3,050,000 shares, a growth of 74.3% from the November 15th total of 1,750,000 shares.
-Based on an average trading volume of 4,000,000 shares, the short-interest ratio is presently 0.8 days.
+Borqs Technologies, Inc. (NASDAQ:BRQS) was the recipient of a large increase in short interest during the month of November.
+As of November 30th, there was short interest totalling 3,050,000 shares, an increase of 74.3% from the November 15th total of 1,750,000 shares.
+Based on an average daily volume of 4,000,000 shares, the days-to-cover ratio is presently 0.8 days.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Boothbay Fund Management LLC increased its position in Borqs Technologies by 36.0% in the 2nd quarter.
-Boothbay Fund Management LLC now owns 85,000 shares of the company’s stock worth $123,000 after buying an additional 22,500 shares during the period.
-PEAK6 Investments LLC grew its holdings in shares of Borqs Technologies by 23.6% during the 3rd quarter.
-PEAK6 Investments LLC now owns 130,738 shares of the company’s stock worth $77,000 after purchasing an additional 24,932 shares in the last quarter.
-Sassicaia Capital Advisers LLC acquired a new stake in shares of Borqs Technologies during the 2nd quarter worth approximately $94,000.
-Geode Capital Management LLC grew its holdings in shares of Borqs Technologies by 144.9% during the 3rd quarter.
-Geode Capital Management LLC now owns 125,741 shares of the company’s stock worth $74,000 after purchasing an additional 74,394 shares in the last quarter.
-Finally, Citadel Advisors LLC grew its holdings in shares of Borqs Technologies by 3,640.9% during the 3rd quarter.
-Citadel Advisors LLC now owns 670,474 shares of the company’s stock worth $397,000 after purchasing an additional 652,551 shares in the last quarter.
-10.35% of the stock is currently owned by institutional investors.
+Large investors have recently added to or reduced their stakes in the stock.
+Sassicaia Capital Advisers LLC acquired a new position in Borqs Technologies during the 2nd quarter valued at $94,000.
+Boothbay Fund Management LLC raised its stake in Borqs Technologies by 36.0% during the 2nd quarter.
+Boothbay Fund Management LLC now owns 85,000 shares of the company’s stock valued at $123,000 after purchasing an additional 22,500 shares during the last quarter.
+Geode Capital Management LLC raised its stake in Borqs Technologies by 144.9% during the 3rd quarter.
+Geode Capital Management LLC now owns 125,741 shares of the company’s stock valued at $74,000 after purchasing an additional 74,394 shares during the last quarter.
+PEAK6 Investments LLC raised its stake in Borqs Technologies by 23.6% during the 3rd quarter.
+PEAK6 Investments LLC now owns 130,738 shares of the company’s stock valued at $77,000 after purchasing an additional 24,932 shares during the last quarter.
+Finally, Citadel Advisors LLC raised its stake in Borqs Technologies by 3,640.9% during the 3rd quarter.
+Citadel Advisors LLC now owns 670,474 shares of the company’s stock valued at $397,000 after purchasing an additional 652,551 shares during the last quarter.
+Hedge funds and other institutional investors own 10.35% of the company’s stock.

+NASDAQ:BRQS opened at $0.42 on Friday.
+Borqs Technologies has a one year low of $0.37 and a one year high of $3.35.
+The company has a fifty day moving average price of $0.54 and a 200 day moving average price of $0.72.

 Borqs Technologies, Inc engages in the development of android platform solutions, hardware product, and mobile virtual network operator services.
 It operates through the MVNO or Yuantel and Connected Solutions segments.
 The MVNO or Yuantel segment offers a range of voice and data services for general consumer usage and Internet of things (IoT) devices, as well as traditional telecom services such as voice conferencing.